It’s been nearly half a decade since the United Nations announced the global population passed the 7 billion mark.

 The results could potentially be disastrous.
-This is because not just developing Asia, but emerging markets around the world use rice as a staple food.
+This is because not only developing Asia, but emerging markets around the world use rice as a staple food.

 Food Riots in The Philippines: Will it Happen Again?

 With the imminent danger of another food crisis, it’s worth exploring past events to understand the consequences of one.
-In 2008, El Niño led to a severe decline in Asia’s rice production, which in turn led to global consequences.
+Back in 2008, El Niño led to a severe decline in Asia’s rice production, which in turn led to global consequences.

 India, one of the world’s biggest rice production hubs, banned exports of rice.
 This led to a sudden price surge of $1,000 per ton.
 Food riots in frontier markets such as Haiti and the Philippines followed.